dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 The values in the table represent **maximum values** available within the respective Quality of Service.
 They do not necessarily need to be fully utilized.
-In fact, we encourage users not to allocate all of the available resources simply because it's possible, to minimize their own wait time and to give other users a chance to receive faster job allocation.
+In fact, we encourage users not to allocate all of the available resources simply because it's possible, to give other users a chance to receive faster job allocation.

 Information on granular resource control can be found, for example, in the section [Creating Jobs](#creating-jobs).